-Twenty percent did not consider differences in COVID-19 risks by region, nation or cities, even though they may have been operating into those areas.
+Survey results showed that 18 percent of respondents did not consider differences in COVID-19 risks by region, nation or city, even though they may have been operating into those areas.

-When we look at the pie chart related to quality audits of aircraft storage systems, 21 percent of survey respondents did not collect information in this area.
+The pie chart related to quality audits of aircraft storage systems shows that 14 percent of the survey respondents did not collect information in this area.
 The unplanned mass storage of aircraft for an indeterminate length of time will have introduced many airline maintenance planners to the complexity of storage programs.
-Aircraft storage in some cases went beyond the standard procedures that OEMs cover in their maintenance manuals and required specific guidance from OEMs, introducing many challenges for maintenance organizations.
+Aircraft storage, in some cases, went beyond the standard procedures that OEMs print in their maintenance manuals and required some specific guidance from OEMs, introducing many challenges for maintenance organizations.